AD-Papers-Material/BART_SystReviewClassifier/Manuscript/Manuscript_Discussion.md

 & Trewheellar, 1998): in our results, 18.7% of the positive matches found were unique for one of the different data sources, and no positive record was present in all of them (data not shown).
-The online search algorithm is efficient enough to manage tens of thousands of search results, using various expedients to overcome the limitations of the online database in terms of traffic and download quota.
+The online search algorithms are efficient enough to manage tens of thousands of search results, using various expedients to overcome the limitations of the online database in terms of traffic and download quota.
+The results are then automatically organized, deduplicated and arranged by “simple query ordering” in a uniform corpus.
+The preliminary ordering allow to increase the positivity rate in the initial training set (Wallace, Small, et al., 2010).

 The feature extractor module uses modern NLP techniques (Ananiadou & McNaught, 2006; K. B. Cohen & Hunter, 2008) to transform text into input